64kramsystem/saveriomiroddi.github.io/_posts/2017-12-23-Shell-scripting-adventures-part-3.md

 ### Text box

 A text box with contents of the given file inside.
 Add --scrolltext if the file is longer than the window.

-### Password box

-A way to get a hidden password from the user is via an password box.
-This displays a dialog with two buttons labeled Ok and Cancel.

 ### Menus